 Inter-Belief Conversation Café is a dialogue focused on questions of beliefs as they affect our world.
 These are open, facilitated, and structured conversations, involving rounds of speaking without interruption followed by more conversation.
 Those attending help choose topics for future sessions.
 They are held on the third Monday of every month.
 Doors open at 6:30 p.m.

 1671 Summit Avenue, Saint Paul, MN 55105 (View Map)

-On Monday, June 18, from 7-9 PM at Interfaith Action of Greater St. Paul, 1671 Summit Avenue, St. Paul, Inter-belief Conversation Café will try to resolve the conflict between science and religion or perhaps deny it exists.
-Our agreements of open-mindedness, acceptance, curiosity, discovery, sincerity, brevity, and confidentiality will help us remain reasoning or at least reluctant to throw the first stone.
-Treats will still be provided, even if Religion and Science both agree they’re not good for you!
+On Monday, August 20 from 7-9 PM at Interfaith Action of Greater St. Paul, 1671 Summit Avenue, St. Paul, Inter-belief Conversation Café will see if boundaries are a good thing or a bad thing.
+Our reasoning dialogue’s agreements of open-mindedness, acceptance, curiosity, discovery, sincerity, brevity, and confidentiality will hopefully keep us all in bounds.
+But regardless of where you’ve come from, all will receive treats!

 See more of our past Inter-Belief Conversation Café topics.